 Baierbrunn is not a dense suburb with a closed cityscape, but a grown residential area with a village character.
 The old core around the church and the main street still appears manageable and quiet today.
 At the same time, later residential areas and the Buchenhain district are a natural part of the overall picture.
 The municipality itself emphasizes that Baierbrunn has retained its endearing village character despite its proximity to the big city.
 This is precisely what makes the town interesting for many search profiles: Baierbrunn does not have an urban density, but rather an open, green and residential feel.

 The residential structure is also correspondingly diverse.
-The town has single-family homes, smaller apartment buildings, older existing buildings and, in parts of the municipal area, villa-like or more spacious residential areas.
-The existing Mr. Lodge site even mentions listed villas and farmhouses near the old village center.
-Together with the green spaces and the comparatively quiet location, this results in a place that focuses primarily on quality of living and suitability for everyday use.
+The town is home to detached houses, smaller apartment buildings, older existing buildings and, in parts of the municipal area, more spacious residential areas with a villa-like character.
+Complemented by mature local areas, green spaces and a comparatively quiet location, a residential environment is created that is characterized above all by quality of living, suitability for everyday use and a pleasant environment.

 Typical resident groups in the district are, for example